 The growth of our business is, and will continue to be, affected by changes in the overall global economy.
-Various macroeconomic factors could adversely affect our business and the results of our operations and financial condition, including changes in inflation, high interest rates, foreign currency exchange rates, weakness in general economic conditions and threatened or actual recessions, including those resulting from the current and future conditions in the global financial markets, and budgeting constraints of governmental entities.
-Cost inflation, including increases in raw material prices, labor rates, and transportation costs, may continue to impact our profitability.
+Various macroeconomic factors could adversely affect our business and the results of our operations and financial condition, including changes in inflation, high interest rates, foreign currency exchange rates, weakness in general economic conditions and threatened or actual recessions, including those resulting from the current and future conditions in the global financial markets, shifting political landscapes, and budgeting constraints of governmental entities.
+Cost inflation, including increases in raw material prices, labor rates, transportation costs and tariffs, may continue to impact our profitability.
 Our ability to recover these cost increases through price increases is significantly limited by the process by which we are reimbursed for our products and services by government and private payors.
-In addition, disruptions in the U.S., Europe or other economies, including due to geopolitical conflict, could disrupt global markets, interrupt global supply chains, and have other potential inflationary or recessionary effects on the global economy.
+In addition, disruptions in the U.S., Europe or other economies, including due to geopolitical conflict or uncertainty and changing international trade policies, could disrupt global markets, interrupt global supply chains, and have other potential inflationary or recessionary effects on the global economy.